Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-These trajectories look like lines and this was assumed in the paragraph above, but in reality they consist of small steps due to discreteness of the task.
+These trajectories look like lines and this was assumed in the paragraph above, but in reality $\hat{s}$ can have discrete values only.
+The values of the limits in these points are only important.
+In the conditions of Fig. \ref{FMLConfBelt} these points are very close to each other and are merged in lines.
 Let us search the solution of Eq. (\ref{FML_form_0.1}) by replacing $\hat{s}_{\mathrm{right}}$ by $\hat{s}$ obtained for observed $\vec{n}$, which we denote here by $\hat{s}_{\mathrm{obs}}$.
 Then we have to fit $s$ to obtain the equality in this expression.
 Let us assume that the statistics of subgeneration is (nearly) infinite.
 Then the corresponding equation in the discrete form is